-The legislature in 1864 passed three acts, one of which created 64 state roads, and in 1871 eight laws were passed relating to roads and highways, providing that all section lines of Jefferson, Cloud, McPherson, Davis, Montgomery, Chase, Morris, Mitchell, Wilson, Neosho, Anderson, Shawnee, Dickinson, and Morris counties be public highways, excepting three townships in Jefferson County.
+The legislature in 1864 passed three acts, one of which created 64 state roads, and in 1871 eight laws were passed relating to roads and highways, providing that all section lines of Jefferson, Cloud, McPherson, Davis, Montgomery, Chase, Morris, Mitchell, Wilson, Neosho, Anderson, Shawnee, and Dickinson Counties be public highways, excepting three townships in Jefferson County.

-At almost every session of the legislature, from territorial days to 1912, there was some legislation affecting roads and highways, and only in rare instances were any of the original territorial or state roads left, except those that followed section lines.
+At almost every legislature session, from territorial days to 1912, there was some legislation affecting roads and highways, and only in rare instances were any of the original territorial or state roads left, except those that followed section lines.

-With the advent of automobiles and motorcycles, a widespread movement was started looking to the improvement of the road system of the country.
-This movement met with much encouragement, that plans were made to perfect an “ocean to ocean highway” following the line of the old Santa Fe Trail across the state as closely as possible.
-On December 1, 1911, more than 2,000 delegates from various towns in central Kansas met at Osage City to attend the meeting of the Santa Fe Trail and Pan American Highway Association, to decide upon the route connecting the trail between Osage City and Kansas City.
-A special train bearing representatives from Topeka, Lawrence, Burlingame and intervening points, all of whom favored the route from Kansas City, by way of Lawrence, Topeka, and Burlingame, were in attendance, while over 1,000 from Olathe, Ottawa, and intermediate points represented those in favor of the route by their towns.
+With the advent of automobiles and motorcycles, a widespread movement was started looking to improve the country’s road system.
+This movement met with much encouragement that plans were made to perfect an “ocean to ocean highway” following the old Santa Fe Trail line across the state as closely as possible.
+On December 1, 1911, more than 2,000 delegates from various towns in central Kansas met at Osage City to attend the Santa Fe Trail and Pan American Highway Association meeting to decide upon the route connecting the trail between Osage City and Kansas City.
+A special train bearing representatives from Topeka, Lawrence, Burlingame, and intervening points, all of whom favored the route from Kansas City, by way of Lawrence, Topeka, and Burlingame, were in attendance, while over 1,000 from Olathe, Ottawa, and intermediate points represented those in favor of the route by their towns.
 A committee composed of one member from each of the interested towns was selected to frame resolutions voicing the sentiment of the convention, their report to the convention being in favor of both routes.

 Source: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.